chanzer0/Hello_World/README.md

 # Hello_World
 The beginning of my github adventures

-College student, aspiring software developer who is passionate in coding as well as financial markets.
+I am a college student, an aspiring software developer, who is passionate in coding as well as financial markets.